storj/design-docs/20240129-satellite-managed-encryption.md

 The satellite will be configured with credentials needed to access the Secret Manager (the master key store).
 * The Passphrase store - This where the encrypted passphrases will be stored.
 It will be a new column, `passphrase_enc` on the `projects` table.
 As added benefits to storing this on `projects`, we will be able to back up encrypted passphrases and also rotate master keys.

+###### Configuring the Satellite
+The satellite should be configured with the following:
+* a credential to access the Secret Manager, in this case, a service account.
+  * the service account should have the minimum permissions required to access the Secret Manager.
+  * the service account should possibly be IP restricted to the satellite's IP address.
+  * the service account should be restricted to access only the specific secretes needed for this purpose; the Master Key.
+  * alternatively, a Kubernates Service account can be used in place of the service account so we do not actually expose the service account itself, while also restricting access to the Kubernetes pod.
+* the project ID of the project that the Secret Manager is in.
+* the secret ID of the master key, which at this point should already be created in the Secret Manager.

+Alternatively, we can use the [GCP Secret Store CSI driver](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) to mount the Master Key in the Satellite pod without having to expose any credentials at all.
+However, there are [security considerations](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp?tab=readme-ov-file#security-considerations) we have to make.

 #### Satellite Project Updates

 A new column should be added to the `projects` table to be the passphrase store, like `projects.passphrase_enc`.
 This should be the encrypted passphrase for satellite-managed-encryption projects only and `null` for others.